 Zabka drove behind the house and parked in the backyard.
-He jumped out to inspect the damage, squatted in front of his car, and rubbed the bumper.
-“It’s not too bad.
+He jumped out of his car, squatted in front of it to inspect the damage, and rubbed the bumper.
+“It’s not bad.
 She’ll be alright.”

 “Phew,” Bob said as he opened his door.
 “Thank god for that.”